QMH-HAEM/BBMS3004_AML/index.md

 Before we begin with our discussion, let's take the time to initialise our Azure Lab Services and set our passwords, as these will take some time before you can login to the system.

 1. Login to [My Virtual Machines](https://labs.azure.com/virtualmachines) in Azure Lab Services.
 2. Start the DNAseqAML virtual machine.
-3.
+If you are logging in for the first time, the system will ask you to set a new password.
+Proceed accordingly.
+3. When the virtual machine shows "Running", click on the little monitor at the lower right hand corner of the virtual machine tab.
+A link will be shown.
+4. Login to the virtual machine by PuTTY (for Windows) or in the terminal (for Mac OS) according to the instruction in class.

+After you have login to the

 ### GATK Best Practice for Somatic SNVs and Indels